Freak show: P. T. Barnum

 P. T. Barnum was considered the father of modern-day advertising, and one of the most famous showmen and managers of the freak show industry.
 In the United States he was a major figure in popularizing the entertainment.
 However, it was common for Barnum's acts to be schemes and not altogether true.
 Although he spent years collecting specimens, artifacts, and displays, his main passion was showmanship and entertainment rather than scientific education.
 Barnum was fully aware of the improper ethics behind his business as he said, "I don't believe in duping the public, but I believe in first attracting and then pleasing them."
 During the 1840s Barnum began his museum, which had a constantly rotating acts schedule, which included obese people, "living skeletons" (men who appear emaciated), little people, giants, and other people deemed to be freaks.
 The museum drew in about 400,000 visitors a year.

 Barnum's American Museum was one of the most popular museums in New York City to exhibit freaks.
 In 1841 Barnum purchased The American Museum, which made freaks the major attraction, following mainstream America in the mid-19th century.
 Barnum was known to advertise aggressively and make up outlandish stories about his exhibits.
 The façade of the museum was decorated with bright banners showcasing his attractions and included a band that performed outside.
 Barnum's American Museum also offered multiple attractions that not only entertained but tried to educate and uplift its working-class visitors.
-Barnum offered one ticket that guaranteed admission to his lectures, theatrical performances, an animal menagerie, and a glimpse at curiosities both living and dead.
+Barnum offered one ticket that guaranteed admission to his lectures, theatrical performances, a menagerie, and a glimpse at curiosities both living and dead.

-One of Barnum's exhibits centered around Charles Sherwood Stratton, the dwarf billed as "General Tom Thumb" who was then 4 years of age but was stated to be 11.
+One of Barnum's exhibits centered on Charles Sherwood Stratton, the dwarf billed as "General Tom Thumb" who was then 4 years of age but was stated to be 11.
 Charles had stopped growing after the first 6 months of his life, at which point he was 25 inches (64 cm) tall and weighed 15 pounds (6.8 kg).
 With heavy coaching and natural talent, the boy was taught to imitate people from Hercules to Napoleon.
 By 5, he was drinking wine, and by 7 smoking cigars for the public's amusement.
 During 1844–45, Barnum toured with Tom Thumb in Europe and met Queen Victoria, who was amused and saddened by the little man, and the event was a publicity coup.
 Barnum paid Stratton about $150.00 a week.
 When Stratton retired, he lived in the most esteemed neighborhood of New York, owned a yacht, and dressed in the nicest clothing he could buy.